Arrington, Kansas

 Arrington Springs Resort Bathhouse & Pavillion.

 Heneks discovered the first mineral spring near the mill dam in 1881.
-Later, he discovered two more springs, and they were among the earliest developed in Kansas.
-There are numerous springs on both sides of the Delaware River, but those with the most abundant flow are below the bridge that spanned the river and in the vicinity of the mill.
+Later, he discovered two more springs, among the earliest developed in Kansas.
+There are numerous springs on both sides of the Delaware River, but those with the most abundant flow are below the bridge that spanned the river and near the mill.
 The water from one of these springs — the one nearest the bridge — was piped to a bathhouse on the north side of the bridge.
 This was the beginning of the building of the Arrington Mineral Springs Resort, which brought several people and much prosperity to the town.

 A school or church in Arrington, Kansas, 1910.